alonepranav/Linux-Command-Practice/rm.md

-Got it!
-You want to know about the Linux `rm` command.

 `rm` is used to **remove (delete) files or directories** in Linux.
 Here's a quick overview of how to use it safely:

 ### Basic Usage